Magic permeates fantasy gaming worlds and often appears in the form of a spell.

 into eight categories called schools of magic.
 Scholars, particularly wizards, apply these categories to all Spells

 , believing that all magic functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.

 The schools of magic help describe spells; they have no rules of their own, although some rules refer to the schools.

 , though some of them have aggressive uses.
-They create magical barriers, negate harmful effects, harm trespassers, or banish creatures to other planes of existence.
+They create magical barriers, negate harmful Effects

 to the caster’s side, whereas others allow the caster to Teleport

 reveal information, whether in the form of Secrets